 I hadn't had coffee yet and the girls had beautiful foamy, caffeinated creations in front of them, so I had to pick my poison.
 Plus I was barely awake at this ungodly 9:45 hour.
 I skimmed the choices.
 I didn't realize that I was in for a gourmet espresso treat!

 In my advanced birthday age, I decided against a mimosa and instead chose a spicy mocha (the morning equivalent of a spicy marg, no?).
 Moments later, a beverage with full cappuccino art arrived.
 My friend Irene had the chai and Mandy had a latte.
 My drink was soothing and tasty!

 Brunch Eats & Treats

 I ordered the Crepes with Berry Compote.
 The melty blueberry goodness on top was great.
 I completely cleaned my plate.
 These crepes were more on the eggy side, which is interesting because most times I have had crepes they were a bit lighter.
-These were a touch closer to omelette texture than pancake.
+These were a touch closer to an omelet texture than a pancake.
 They were still thin, just unique.
-I liked them, though I think I prefer the Italian style ones.
+I liked them, though I think I prefer the Italian-style ones.

 Skip the Birthday Cake

 The best part of the morning (besides time with besties and getting presents) was the end of my meal.
 Instead of getting a slice of cake, our server brought a shot of espresso with whipped cream and SPRINKLES.
 It was the perfect adult way of saying cheers to the next birthday year.